ZupIT/horusec-docs/content/en/web/services/Webhook.md

 description: In this section, you will find information about Horusec-Webhook service.
 ---

-# Horusec-Webhook
+## **What is it?**
-This service triggers the data to third party services when the broker is enabled.
+Horusec-webhook is a microservice that triggers the data to third party services when the broker is enabled.

 ![](/docs/ptbr/web/services/webhook/0-arquitecture.jpg)